revaturelabs/interviewquestions/Java/OOP/ClassesAndObjects.md

 1. Declaring all the feilds as private to avoid access.
 2. Declaring the class as final to avoid overriding of methods.
 3. Declare class as final to avoid ineritance.
-4. intializing data using a parameterized constructor
+4. intializing data using a parameterized constructor.
 5. retriving data using a getter method to avoid getting direct access to the object reference.

 </blockquote>